ShoginCoffee/wave-cryptography/README.md

 - Functions
 	- camelCase
-	- if it’s a function that returns a pointer of a known size, it should instead take a pointer to a variable and modify it (the size of the pointer is also passed)
+	- if it’s a function that returns a pointer of a known size, it should instead take a pointer to the variable wanted and modify it (if it's an array: the size is also passed)
-	- if it's a function that returns a pointer of an unknown size, it should take in a pointer to an integer that modifies it to the size of the pointer
+	- if it's a function that returns a pointer of an unknown size, it should take in a pointer to an integer that modifies its value to the size of the pointer
-	- if it's a function that could give an error, it should return an integer
+	- if it's a function that could give an error, it should return an integer that ONLY communicates error/error type
-		- return 1 if function executed successfully
-		- return 0 if function did not execute successfully and if there was only one possible error?????
+		- return 0 if function executed successfully
-		- ***WE NEED TO READ A BIT MORE ON ERROR HANDLING BEFORE WRITING THIS***
+		- use errno where needed; print errno error in function; return 1 when error (function should leave on ONE newline)
+		- it's the function that should print the error
+		- if function needs to communicate what type of error it is: it should return a positive integer that refers to an error
+		- if the the function needs to also return something, it should instead take in a pointer to a desired data type and write the "return" to said pointer
+		- reset errno (errno = 0) BEFORE calling a function that will use errno

 - Structs
 	- PascalCase